navigation

 Because doing nothing guarantees nothing changes.

-Standing as a paper candidate still puts a name on the ballot.
+Standing puts a name on the ballot.
 It gives people a choice.
-It gets the Liberal Democrats visible in an area where that visibility might otherwise disappear.
+It keeps the Liberal Democrats visible in an area where that choice might otherwise disappear.

-And it gives me a platform to talk about their values.
+And it gives me a platform to say what I believe in.

 Not a big one.